uday-7799/document-summarization-service/README.md

 3. Prompt is sent to the DeepSeek model via OpenRouter API
 4. Response (summary) is displayed in the browser
 5. Errors (if any) are shown clearly to the user

+## 🧠 Design Approach & Implementation Details

+The application was designed to be modular, lightweight, and easy to use.
+FastAPI was chosen for its speed and simplicity in building APIs.
+The frontend is built using HTML and TailwindCSS to create a responsive and clean UI.
+Users can enter text directly or upload supported file types
+(`.txt`, `.pdf`, `.docx`).
+These files are processed using `PyPDF2` and `python-docx` to extract raw text.

+Based on the selected summarization style (Brief, Detailed, Bullet Points), a prompt is dynamically constructed and sent to the DeepSeek LLM via the OpenRouter API.
+The API response is parsed and displayed on the frontend using vanilla JavaScript.
+The project includes input validation, error handling, and environment configuration via `.env` for secure API key management.

+The entire solution is container-ready and follows a separation of concerns: frontend (template), backend logic (summarize.py), data models (models.py), and routing (main.py).